neophob/PixelController/README.md

 If you want to use the console to control PixelController you can use tools like `liblo-tools`.
 An example to freeze the update would be `/usr/bin/oscsend 192.168.1.1 9876 /FREEZE`.

-The included PixelController CLI tools can also send OSC messages, but are slower and require an installed JVM - which is not always feasible.
+The included PixelController PixConCli tool can also send OSC messages - but are slower to execute and require an installed JVM - which is not always feasible.

 ### Create Blinkenlights movie files